"Consider the lilies of the field. Not even Solomon in all his splendor was dressed as well as these."

 - Broken Ace: Was the wisest, richest and most famous man of his time, and credited as a scholar, author and songwriter.
 Yet, "Vanity of vanities, all is vanity!"

 - The Casanova: He had seven hundred wives and three hundred concubines, which is more than anyone else in The Bible.
-Also, if you read the Song of Songs of Solomon, you can see that he sure knew how to sweet talk women.
+Also, if you read the Song of Songs, you can see that he sure knew how to sweet talk women.

 - Elemental Powers / Speaks Fluent Animal: According to Islamic tradition.

 - The Emperor: He was never called "Emperor," and may have ruled an "empire" about the size of New Jersey (or, about twice the size of Yorkshire), but when one hears the name "Solomon," one thinks of grandeur, riches, power and fame.

 - Fallen Hero: The man who built Judaism's greatest monument fell to pagan worship.